Air Conditioner Repair Checklist

 If you have a smart thermostat, including ones made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
 If you still can’t get it to work, call us at 407-477-6319 for assistance.

 Your cooling equipment usually has a shut-off switch near its outdoor unit.
 This lever is generally in a metal box hung on your residence.
-If your air conditioner has recently been maintained, the device may have inadvertently been put in the “off” location.
+If your air conditioner has recently been maintained, the device may have inadvertently been turned off.

 Blocked Condensate Drain Pan